setzler/academic-kickstart/content/schedules/PSU-Trade-Dev/index.md

 **Contact Information:** For questions about scheduling or to provide a copy of your presentation slides, contact me (bradley.setzler@gmail.com).
 For questions about logistics (hotel, flight, reimbursement, etc.), contact Giselle Thompson (glb6@psu.edu).

-**Seminar Attendees:**

-Current faculty at Penn State whose work is related to trade and/or development include:
+**Seminar Attendees:** A large number of current faculty at Penn State work in trade and/or development, including:

 - Maria-Jose Carreras-Valle
 - Jonathan Eaton